lilitpetrosy/Bank_Debt/README.md

 # Bank_Debt
-hich Debts Are Worth the Bank's Effort?
+Which Debts Are Worth the Bank's Effort?